Sea Isle City School District: History

 The six classroom Sea Isle City Public School opened in 1914.
 The city government in 1970 sought to build another school after it determined the 1914 building to be "structurally deficient".
 A school was built in 1971, and it was dedicated on February 5, 1972.
 The 1914 building was ultimately razed after being used for other purposes.

-In 2002 the school had 185 students.
-However after that point the population declined.
-Merger discussions with the Ocean City School District in 2008 ended after the Ocean City district indicated that it did not want to accept Sea Isle City's tenured teachers, which it would be required to do under state law.
+In 2002, the school had 185 students, after which the population declined.
+Merger discussions with the Ocean City School District in 2008 ended after the Ocean City district indicated that it was unwilling to accept Sea Isle City's tenured teachers, which it would be required to do under state law.
 Sea Isle City in 2008 spent $35,000 per student and hoped to see savings through the merger, even after adding in transportation costs.

 By 2009 there were 67 students.
-The final middle school graduation ceremony was held on June 18, 2009, and after that year middle school was closed.
+The middle school closed at the end of the 2008–09 year and held its final graduation ceremony on June 18, 2009.

-As of June 30, 2012, Sea Isle City School is no longer open as per the Board of Education of the State of New Jersey.
-The district now sends all students pre-Kindergarten through twelfth grade to attend Ocean City Public Schools and agrees to share administrative services with said district.
+As of June 30, 2012, Sea Isle City School is no longer an operating school district.
+The district now sends all students pre-Kindergarten through twelfth grade to attend Ocean City Public Schools with which it shares administrative services.

-The school building withstood little damage from Hurricane Sandy, so after the hurricane the municipal government moved several departments into the school building.
+In the wake of Hurricane Sandy in 2012, the municipal government moved several departments into the school building, which had withstood minimal storm-related damage.